flpa/spreadsheet-testdata/README.md

 ```
 All registered custom type mappers will be removed when registering a new file mapper.

+## Contributions
+Contributions to this open source project are welcome.
+However, since this library is in an early stage there is no dedicated developer documentation beyond this readme and inline comments.

+Our preferred workflow for contributions is forking the project and creating pull requests to offer changes via Github.
+For more information on this process, please refer to [the Github documentation](https://help.github.com/articles/fork-a-repo/).

 ## License

 Copyright (c) 2018 Adelina Teofanescu, Florian Patzl, Ralf Rosskopf